hugopessolano/Snapshot_concept/README.md

 Once you've completed the arguments, just click on the "Execute" button which should be fairly visible: <br>
 ![image](https://github.com/user-attachments/assets/b1c828f0-b5bf-4f95-89a1-a9813a8fcb02)

-When you execute a few cool things are going to happen.
+When you hit execute, a few cool things are going to happen.
 On our "Server" side, our console will register what it's doing with a neat little progress bar: <br>
 <img width="842" alt="image" src="https://github.com/user-attachments/assets/e7ea38c5-c191-4b0c-b80d-d026eec5343b">